 - 1. The competition is open to U.S. Army Soldiers holding a 46-series military occupational specialty and DA Civilians assigned to PA or VI units, offices and sections during the contest year and whose primary duties are to produce command or visual information products.
 Qualified entrants will submit through their command level competition (see Appendix B). - 2.
 Personnel currently assigned to Stars & Stripes are ineligible for the KLW competition.
 Work produced in the contest year prior to or following a Stars & Stripes assignment remains eligible. - 3.
 Personnel assigned to the Office of the Chief of Public Affairs (OCPA), Army Reserve Command and the National Guard Bureau are eligible to submit in all categories. - 4.
 Soldiers who transition out of government service may compete as long as the material submitted was completed in its entirety while on active duty or in a Reserve or National Guard status. - 5.
-Army Reserve, National Guard and Reserve Officer Training Corps personnel are eligible to compete in all categories provided they meet category qualifications. - a.
-Forward Army Reserve entries to SFC Brent Powell of U.S. Army Reserve Command -brent.c.powell.mil@army.mil or (910) 570-8330. - b.
-Forward National Guard entries to SFC Christy VanDrunen of the National Guard Bureau -- christy.l.vandrunen.mil@army.mil or (703) 607-2638. - c.
-Forward ROTC entries to Mr. Michael Maddox of Cadet Command.
-Mr. Maddox can be reached at james.m.maddox.civ@mail.mil or (502) 624-4904.
+Army Reserve, National Guard and Reserve Officer Training Corps personnel are eligible to compete in all categories provided they meet category qualifications. - 6.
+Forward Army Reserve entries to MSG Kevin McSwain of U.S. Army Reserve Command -- kevin.k.mcswain.mil@army.mil or (910) 570-8330. - 7.
+Forward National Guard entries to SFC Whitney Hughes of the National Guard Bureau whitney.r.hughes.mil@army.mil or (703) 607-2638. - 8.
+Forward ROTC entries to Mr. Timothy Raymond of Cadet Command.
+Mr. Raymond can be reached at timothy.t.raymond.mil@army.mil or (502) 624-4904.